Azure SQL Database documentation

 SQL Database elastic pools are a simple, cost-effective solution for managing and scaling multiple databases that have varying and unpredictable usage demands.

-Azure SQL Database enables you to easily perform basic management tasks using the Azure portal, Azure CLI, and Azure PowerShell.
+Azure SQL Database enables you to easily perform basic management tasks using the Azure portal, the Azure CLI, and Azure PowerShell.
 Learn how to perform basic management tasks using the following quickstart samples:

 - Secure your SQL Database